jestjs/jest/README.md

 A map from regular expressions to module names that allow to stub out resources, like images or styles with a single module.

+Modules that are mapped to an alias are unmocked by default, regardless of whether automocking is enabled or not.

 Use `<rootDir>` string token to refer to [`rootDir`](https://facebook.github.io/jest/docs/api.html#rootdir-string) value if you want to use file paths.

 Additionally, you can substitute captured regex groups using numbered backreferences.